medplum/medplum/packages/docs/src/pages/blueprints/index.md

 ## Custom EHR

 Build a custom EHR to streamline provider workflow.
 Implement bespoke clinical workflows with high levels of automation and quality assurance.
-[Learn More](blueprints/custom-ehr)
+[Learn More](/blueprints/custom-ehr)

 ## Provider Portal and FHIR API

 Create an intuitive portal for referring physicians and support integrations into their systems via FHIR API.
 Ensure that referring physicians only see data related to their patients.
+[Learn More](/blueprints/provider-portal)

+## Life Sciences

+Build a custom experience for clinical research including schedule of assessments, PRO and ePRO management, records requests, integrations and dashboards.
+[Learn More](/blueprints/life-sciences)

 ## LIS/LIMS and Lab Network